tif03/Plant-Growth-and-Water-Usage-Data-Analysis/README.md

 # Analyzing Crops Water Consumption over its Seasonal Cylce

 ### Purpose
-Simulating data to create a model to analyze water usage of plants/crops during its seasonal cycle:
+Create a model that determines statistical significance of every new data point added

+Do this through these steps:

 1) Simulate Data to replicate a typical plant water-use curve